fshowalter/movielog-archive/reviews/the-getaway-1972.md

 Thirty minutes into the film, the real story begins.
 Doc and Carol head for Mexico with the loot.
 The law and Beynon's gang pursue.

 I love how the film avoids painting Doc as a hero.
-He kills without hesitation and smacks Carol when he's angry with her.
-Despite this, we root for him.
-He wants to do better but it's a battle we fear he'll lose.
+He kills without hesitation.
+There's even a rough scene where smacks Carol.
+And yet, McQueen's performance engenders sympathy.
+You sense Doc's desire to be a better man but fear he'll lose the battle.

 It's part of the film's overall sense of dread.
 In pursuit of Doc, one of Beynon's gang takes a husband and wife hostage.
 The wife falls for their captor, degrading herself and humiliating her husband.
-As Doc and Carol flee, we're sure they won't make it.
-Even when they escape, we're certain the next close-call will be their last.
+As Doc and Carol flee, you're sure they won't make it.
+Even when they escape, you're certain the next close-call will be their last.
 Chalk that up to Peckinpah's commitment to grounding the film in a plausible reality.

 The sets look worn and dusty.
 The characters glisten with a perpetual sheen of sweat from the oppressive Texas heat.
 They eat greasy cheeseburgers, hole up in dingy motels, and travel in oversized cars.

 And those cars make for gripping chase scenes.
-Characters panic, oversteer, fishtail and crash.
-Watching the film, we appreciate the difficulty of piloting such large metal boats down narrow streets at high speeds.
+As characters panic, oversteer, fishtail, and crash, you appreciate the challenge of controlling such large vehicles at high speeds.

 But the film's highlight belongs to an on-foot chase.
 After a con-man switches locker keys with Carol and snags the loot, Doc engages in a desperate pursuit through a crowded train station.
 The dialog-free sequence crackles with tension and echoes vintage Hitchcock.